tjiangHIT/cuteSV/README.md

 ---
 ### Changelog

+	cuteSV (v1.0.13):
+	1. Modify the breakpoints of alternative allele and reference allele.
+	2. Fix an initialization error that will reproduce wrong diploid-assembly-based SV call.

 	cuteSV (v1.0.12):
 	1. Add Allele frequency (AF) info in the outputs.
 	2. Fix an index error when force calling BND variants.